NELLExchange/forum/_mockData/README.txt

-Drop any js or json files here.
+Drop any json files here.
 The data will be made available in a "mockData" object where each property will be the name of the file without the extension. e.g. myData.json => mockData.myData